|Afternoon Tea Scones|

 5. Add the milk/egg mixture to the flour/butter mixture in the food processor by gently pulsing as you pour in the liquid.
 Pulse until the mixture comes together.
 It will be a little bit sticky.

-9. Bake for about 10 minutes, until the biscuits are golden and have puffed up nicely.
+9. Bake for about 8 minutes and then reduce the temperature to 350º F and bake about 2-3 more minutes until the biscuits are golden and have puffed up nicely.